 Whether it's a traditional x-ray to confirm a broken bone, or a P.E.T. scan to watch a tumor react to treatment, there is little that we cannot see.
 This is a tremendous convenience, when only a generation ago "exploratory surgery" was common.

 One other thing your physician doesn't have to do is wait for results.
-Digital imaging allows immediate access to clear, detailed images; images that can be accessed from remote locations (very handy for consultations).
+Medical imaging allows immediate access to clear, detailed images; images that can be accessed from remote locations (very handy for consultations).

 There are times when we must enter the body to find the answers we need.
 This is the case with cardiac catheterization.
 Through an incision no larger than your thumbnail, cardiologists can actually probe into the heart to make very precise diagnoses.